everythinginmoderation2/forked-bd-codealong-6-2-generics-recommender-starter/README.md

 1. When you have the code to where you want it (at least compiling, ideally all tests passing), commit it.
 1. Push it to your remote branch.
-3. Go back to the Recommender Canvas page and paste in a link to your commit on Code Browser.
+3. Go back to the Recommender Canvas page and paste in a link to your commit.